 Also, “consider looking for smaller insurance companies.
 While the large ones are more likely to offer coverage, smaller ones that only operate in a limited number of states can often come through with better deals,” says Attorney Ben Michael with Michael & Associates, a law firm in Austin, Texas.

-You may also be able to reduce your insurance costs by pursuing discounts, such as bundling your homeowners and auto insurance together and opting for paperless billing.
+You may also reduce insurance costs by pursuing discounts, such as bundling your homeowners and auto insurance and opting for paperless billing.

 Final thoughts on shopping for car insurance after a DUI

-Driving under the influence is regarded as one of the riskiest of all driving behaviors and should be avoided at all costs.
-It’s no surprise, then, that it can be increasingly challenging for those with a DUI on their motor vehicle record to get car insurance.
+Driving under the influence is considered one of the riskiest driving behaviors and should be avoided at all costs.
+It’s no surprise that getting car insurance can be increasingly challenging for those with a DUI on their motor vehicle record.